BlakeMScurr/neutral/README.md

 The server must continuously update the onchain state root every `update_period`.<br/>
 The bond is slashed if it fails to do this.<br/>
 In addition to a new hash, it must provide a ZKP showing that the data is in order, and that the new state is a superset of the old state.

+### State Structure

+The state is made of slots of fixed size containing a message.
+Each message has an ethereum address, a block_number at which it was stored, a `content_length` byte body, and a signature.
+The messages are stored in order.
+The state root is the merkle root of all the messages.

+### Search

+There are several types of search, each with a different use case and different cost to the server:
+    `exact_match`, `next`, `previous`, `content_substring`
+`exact_match` returns a 1 or a 0 depending whether the a message (including metadata) is in the sorted list.
+`next` gives the first message stored after a given point in the sorted list.
+`previous` gives the first message stored after a given point in the sorted list.
+`content_substring` gives the nth message whose body matches a given string.

+### Impersonation Fraud

+If there is any `exact_match` response where the message has an invalid signature, the server's bond is slashed.